 4-piece grinders double as a great place to store your herbs.
 Grind before heading out and toss your grinder in your smoke/vape pack and you’re good to go.
 If you’re headed out for a long-day, and for maximum storage, pack a vape pen or smoking pipe with some ground herb, grind a full load into the herb compartment, then re-pack the grinder compartment with herb for an extra grind later.

 Having an Herb Pollen catcher is an essential part of a 4-piece herb grinder.
 When using a 2-piece grinder, some herb pollen will end up with your herb, but most of it will end up sticking to the bottom of your grinder container.
 That’s if you’re lucky.
 There’s a good chance you’ll lose that precious pollen to the carpet or coffee table.
 Pollen is very fine, so without being collected, it just floats away.
 After all, that is the biological purpose of pollen.

 On the other hand, a pollen catcher collects pollen beneath a fine screen, trapping it.
 As pollen is probably one of the stickiest materials on Earth, it does a great job sticking to itself.
 Once a significant amount of pollen has collected, unscrew your kief catcher for collection.
 Use a pollen collector (aka a small spoon or even a dab tool) to collect your kief.
-You can top off a bowl or mix this in with a vape load for an extra punch of goodness.
+You can top off your spoon pipe or mix this in with a vape load for an extra punch of goodness.

 If you are smoking out of a pipe or bong, a coarse grind is often preferable to avoid sucking up small particles.
 Vaporizers are completely different.
 A fine grind will ensure the air passes through the maximum surface area of herbs, getting you the best hit.
 In addition, it will minimize the chance of the vape screen getting clogged or restricting air flow.